-MY COLLECTION ***** HERE ***** HISTORIC :"GONE WITH THE WIND" CASED MATCHED PAIR OF 80 BORE WILLIAM THOMAS OF LONDON GUNMAKER DUELING PISTOLS W/ ACCESSORIES AND PROVENANCE !
+PRICES HAVE JUST BEEN REDUCED ON MY COLLECTION ***** HERE ***** HISTORIC "GONE WITH THE WIND" CASED PAIR OF 80 BORE WILLIAM THOMAS, LONDON GUNMAKER DUELING PISTOLS CASED WITH ACCESSORIES & PROVENANCE NVSN :

 "In the early morning hours of September 8th., in the Fall of 1862 two Confederate soldiers stood facing each other on the grounds of The Washington Race Course (now Hampton Park & Gardens) on the Charleston peninsula.
 One was William Ransom Calhoun, nephew of John C. Calhoun, The other was Major Alfred Rhett, son of Barnwell Rhett, editor of The Charleston Mercury newspaper.